 If schizoaffective disorder is left untreated, the individual may lead a lonesome life, have challenges holding down a job or attending school.
 Others may need to live with family or in group homes.
 Fortunately, the right amounts of treatment can help to manage symptoms and improve the quality of life for individuals who have schizoaffective disorder.

 At Delta, we understand the complexity of schizoaffective disorder and we’re ready to help you regain the functioning you need to help manage your symptoms and lead a normal, happy, and productive life.
 We’ve learned that the best treatments for schizoaffective disorder involve a combination of medication and therapies that are tailored to fit your needs.
 When you come to us, you’ll be evaluated and work alongside our treatment team in order to create a plan of care for your stay with us that meets all your needs.

 At Delta Behavioral Health, we work hard to be a beacon of light for our community.
-We care for adults who are struggling with a range of behavioral health issues and believe that the integration of our medical hospital and behavioral health center allows us to meet of all your needs both medical and psychological.
-We us a holistic approach to make sure that all parts of you – mind, body, and soul are treated.
+We care for adults who are struggling with a range of behavioral health issues and believe that the integration of our medical hospital and behavioral health clinic allows us to meet all of your needs both medical and psychological.
+We use a holistic approach to make sure that all parts of you – mind, body, and soul are treated.
 Our dedicated team of medical and behavioral healthcare professionals will focus on helping you learn more about your condition and how to control your symptoms.

 Treatment Approaches for Schizoaffective at Delta

 At Delta, we’ve learned that the best treatments for schizoaffective disorder involve a combination of medication management and various therapeutic modalities.
 We use the results of your thorough medical and psychological examinations in order to create a treatment plan that best meets your needs.